 As in \S \ref{subsec_generating_function}, we still use variables $q$ to keep track of the second Chern class $c_2(E)$ of the torsion free sheaf $E$, $q_1, \cdots, q_{\ord{|G_i|}-1}$ to keep track of the classes $c_0(E|_{BG_i})$.
 Let $q_1=\cdots =q_{\ord{|G_i|}-1}=1$, we can write down the generating function in \S \ref{subsec_generating_function}.
 Thus all the calculations as in \cite[\S 8.4, \S 8.5]{TT1} go through in this case, and we get the same result:

 \begin{thm} Let $\sS$ be a quintic surface with isolated ADE singularities.
 Then we the generating function:

 where $A:=(-2)^{\dim}\cdot (-2)^{2g-1}$. $\square$ \end{thm}

 \begin{rmk} For surface DM stacks $\sS$ with only ADE singularities, the Vafa-Witten invariants in Theorem \ref{thm_generating_function_ADE_quintic} are the same as in \cite[\S 8.5]{TT1}.
-This maybe explained that such surfaces $\sS$ can be put into a deformation family $\sS\to \aaa^1$ such that the generic fibre is smooth quintic surfaces, and the central fibre is the surface with ADE singularities.
+This may explain that such surfaces $\sS$ can be put into a deformation family $\sS\to \aaa^1$ such that the generic fibers are smooth quintic surfaces, and the central fibre is the surface with ADE singularities.
 The deformation invariance of the virtual cycle in (\ref{eqn_Euler_obstruction_bundle_isolated}) and (\ref{eqn_Euler_obstruction_bundle2_isolated}) implies that the invariants are the same. \end{rmk}